eduardohl/coursera-machine-learning/README.md

 Algorithms implemented

-- Linear regression with one variable using Gradient Descent - check it in GradientDescentCalculatorTest
+- Linear regression with one variable using Gradient Descent - check it in gradientdescent.singlevar.GradientDescentCalculatorTest